Neuriflux

 The technical definition

-Why OpenAI, Google and the rest adopted it
+Why OpenAI, Google and Microsoft adopted it

 Why AI was limited before MCP